fenago/puppet-course/quickstart/md/Lab_9.md

 ```

-The generated output (on my Vagrant box) is as follows:
+The generated output (on my lab environment) is as follows:

 ```
 puppet epp render --environment pbg /examples/template_compute.epp